publicdocs/uscode/assets/md/titles/usc49/us/usc/t49/stVII/ptA/sptiii/ch445/m__us_usc_t49_s44504.md

 >     Not later than 180 days after the date of enactment of this Act \[Feb.
 14, 2012\], the Administrator may designate an institution described in subsection (c) as a Center of Excellence for Coal-to-Jet-Fuel Research.”

- __Research and Development of Equipment to Clean and Monitor the Engine and APU Bleed Air Supplied on Pressurized Aircraft__
+ __Research and Development of Equipment To Clean and Monitor the Engine and APU Bleed Air Supplied on Pressurized Aircraft__

 [Pub.
 L. 112–95, title IX, § 917][/us/pl/112/95/s917], Feb.
 14, 2012, [126 Stat.
 145][/us/stat/126/145], provided that: